 The ‘Large’ Knight Who Made a Big Impact

 The ‘gros’ in Raymond Le Gros’ name is French for large.
 The medieval historian Gerald of Wales referred to Raymond as being ‘very stout’ and ‘corpulent’.

-Raymond was a professional soldier and was instrumental in the Norman military campaign in Ireland.
+Raymond was a professional soldier and was instrumental in the success of the Norman military campaign in Ireland.
 It was Raymond who commanded the two ships that landed at Baginbun Head, carrying the forces that would go on to help capture Waterford.
-He also fought to seize Dublin City for the Normans in 1170.
+He also fought in the campaign to seize Dublin City for the Normans in 1170.

 Earning his Title and his Bride

 Later, when Strongbow found himself besieged in Waterford, Raymond le Gros returned with a Norman force to rescue him.
-A grateful Strongbow rewarded Le Gros with the title, ‘Constable of Leinster’ and with his sister’s hand in marriage.
-Raymond and Basilia were subsequently married in Wexford Town.
+A grateful Strongbow rewarded Le Gros with the title, ‘Constable of Leinster’ and this time with his sister’s hand in marriage.
+Raymond and Basilia were subsequently married in Wexford town.